-NCEs must be requested at least 60 days prior to the end of the grant term.
-Please email the scientific administrator handling your grant or [email protected] to request a no-cost extension application.
-Typically, grantees are asked to upload this application, along with an updated milestones report and an updated financial report, to ProposalCentral.
+NCE requests must be submitted at least 60 days prior to the end of the grant term.
+Please email the scientific administrator handling your grant or [email protected] to receive the appropriate AACR NCE Request Form.
+Typically, grantees are asked to upload the completed NCE request, along with an updated milestones report and an updated financial report, to ProposalCentral.
 Please then email your scientific administrator to advise that the NCE application has been submitted.
 If your NCE request is approved, an addendum to your grant agreement will need to be executed for the NCE to take effect.

 Can I make changes to my project’s budget?

 Prior approval from the AACR is required to significantly rebudget.
-Significant rebudgeting is defined as when expenditures in a single direct cost budget category either increase or decrease from the categorical commitment level established by the approved budget by more than 20% of the annual grant amount.
-To obtain approval to significantly rebudget, you must submit a formal request in writing to the AACR’s SRGA Department.
+Significant rebudgeting is defined as an increase/decrease of expenditures in a single budget category, by more than 20% from the categorical commitment level established in the approved budget.
+Please email the scientific administrator handling your grant or [email protected] to request for approval for significant rebudget requests.

 Am I allowed to change the scope of work or specific aims of my grant project?

-Any changes from your proposal that may substantially alter the goal, methodology, or specific aims of your project must be submitted to the AACR’s SRGA Department and approved by the AACR prior to the expenditure of grant funds on any such matters not described in the proposal.
+Any changes from your proposal that may substantially alter the goal, methodology, or specific aims of your project must be approved by the AACR prior to the expenditure of grant funds on any such matters not described in the proposal.
+To obtain approval, please email the scientific administrator handling your grant or [email protected].
 The AACR reserves the right to terminate your grant if any significant changes are enacted without prior approval.

 What should I do if I am going to transfer to a new institution during the grant term?

-If you would like to transfer your grant to your new institution, you must submit a written request to do so to the AACR’s SRGA Department.
-This request must be accompanied by an interim progress report, an updated milestones report, a financial report of expenditures to date and the amount remaining to be transferred, a written confirmation from your current institution that it is aware of the transfer, a written confirmation from your new institution of its willingness to accept responsibility for the grant, an updated budget and budget justification outlining how remaining funds will be spent at your new institution, and a description of any project modifications that may be required.
-If the AACR approves the transfer of the grant to your new institution, a new grant agreement will be executed with the new institution.
+To transfer your grant to a new institution, please submit a written request to the the scientific administrator handling your grant or [email protected].
+As part of this request, please include an updated interim progress report, milestones report, and financial report of expenditures to date and the amount remaining to be transferred, a written confirmation from your current institution that it is aware of the transfer, a written confirmation from your new institution of its willingness to accept responsibility for the grant, an updated budget and budget justification outlining how remaining funds will be spent at your new institution, and a description of any project modifications that may be required.
+If the transfer is approved by the AACR, a new grant agreement will be executed with the new institution.

 How and when should I acknowledge the grant I received from the AACR?

 Any publications, conference talks, and poster presentations resulting from research funded in whole or in part by an AACR grant, whether during the grant term or afterwards, must cite the grant name in its entirety.
-Please refer to the “Publications and Acknowledgment of Support” section of your grant agreement for the specific citation language required.
-In addition, any publicity or communications, such as press releases, media reports, and interviews, must also cite the grant.
+Please refer to your grant agreement for the specific citation language required.
+In addition, any publicity or communications, such as press releases, media reports, and interviews, must also cite the grant name in its entirety.

 If I publish grant-related findings in an AACR journal, are fee waivers available?

-Active grantees who submit manuscripts to any AACR journal are entitled to a full waiver of the flat publication fee provided that the grant number is listed in the acknowledgements section of the manuscript.
-Please see Publication Fees and Reprints from AACR Publications for more information.
+Active grantees who submit manuscripts to any AACR journal are entitled to a discounted publication fee.
+Please refer to your grant agreement, and Publication Fees and Reprints from AACR Publications for more information.

 What should I do if I need to take a leave of absence during the grant term?

-If you are going to be absent from your professional duties for 30 or more days during the grant term, the AACR’s SRGA Department must be notified in writing and provided with the reason for such absence.
+If you are going to be absent from your professional duties for 30 or more days during the grant term, please notify the scientific administrator handling your grant or [email protected] of the reason for such absence.
 Leaves of absence will be handled on a case-by-case basis.

 additional policies that affect your grant